 The second last appliance at the hot section is the compound Plancha, something I hardly use because I have no opportunity.
 But having said that, it’s a must for many chefs.

 The controller was something I saw at the factory on my second visit and asked Marrone to install it.
 Here you control the Plancha heat, and two heated drawers for marinating freshness.

 The Convotherm with a swivel door is magic and thanks to Xenex Athens I have an oven I learned to enjoy.

 My Giorik salamander, I choose a smaller version because I didn’t want to have an oversized salamander in my eyes all the time and space was limited and that was the reason.

 To the left side, I have a plancha and a controller to both control the temperature, and the two heated drawers under the Convotherm oven.

 The water-spout are all controlled by the push of a button.
-I have water surrounding all cooking surfaces expect the induction because it’s perfectly flush mounted.
+I have water surrounding all cooking surfaces except the induction because it’s perfectly flush-mounted.
 With circulating water around the gas burners and plancha, it helps prevent foods from getting baked onto the stainless steel.
-This is a chefs dream come true.
+This is a chef’s dream come true.